ToBiDi0410/SpigotDash/README.md

 # SpigotDash

+## ⚠️ DEPRECATED

+I wanted to keep this away as long as possible, but with it's current state im not really able to really fix problems or make improvements.
+There would be the need for an entire rewrite, but sadly I currenly just haven't gotten enough time for that because I'm working on other Projects.
+In addition to that, my focus has shifted on other things.

+I created this Plugin for my personal use and thought releasing it would be nice.
+But I'm not really motivated to work on it currently, because I just don't use or play Minecraft.

+#### Of course, I will check Pull Requests and Issues if I can, BUT please do not expect an fix for your issue any time soon.
+Nevertheless, post them because then I know they are there for when I start working again.

+### Thanks for the support until here <3

+## Welcome
 Welcome, on the Repository for the Spigot Plugin SpigotDash!
 Here, you can find the source code for SpigotDash.